-5.6 Optional Classroom Training
+5.5 Optional Classroom Training

-Contingent upon requests from the FALCON PMO, the Contractor shall arrange for and provide classroom training of the types and for the numbers of ICE employees and/or contractors, as well as classroom locations, specified in the individual service call.
+Contingent upon requests from the FALCON PMO and Contractor agreement that these requests may be included under Section 5.4 on an individual basis, the Contractor shall arrange for and provide classroom training of the types and for the numbers of ICE employees and/or contractors, as well as classroom locations, specified in the individual service call.
 The Contractor shall be responsible for collecting all necessary permission forms and feedback forms from attending ICE employees and returning these forms to the FALCON PMO.

-5.7 Support of FALCON Mobile Technology
+5.6 Support of FALCON Mobile Technology

-Contractor shall ensure the support for the FALCON Mobile system on the Apple iOS operating system utilized for the iPhone.
-During the based period of performance, this includes the following features:
+Contractor support for the FALCON Mobile system on the Apple iOS operating system utilized for the iPhone shall include support for the following features: